-Fuzzy intuitionistic representation is described by two explicit parameters, degree of truth μ and degree of falsity ν , while the degree of neutrality has a default value that is $\omega = 0$ thus obtaining a consistent representation of information, because the sum of the three parameters is 1, namely:
+Fuzzy intuitionistic representation is described by two explicit parameters, degree of truth μ and degree of falsity ν , while the degree of neutrality has a default value that is $\omega = 0$.

-Atanassov considered the incomplete variant taking into account that $\mu+\nu \le 1$.
+At an assov considered the incomplete variant taking into account that $\mu + \nu \le 1$.
 This allowed defining the index of ignorance (incompleteness) with the formula: